dev-SR/exercise/C_CPP/20OOP_I/README.md

 If default copy constructor is working fine, then why do we need to write our own copy constructor?

+#### 🚀When to create user defined Copy Constructor?

 To understand why, we need to understand the following:

 - `shallow copy`
 - `deep copy`

-#### 🚀When to create user defined Copy Constructor?

 The compiler created copy constructor works fine for most cases.
-We need to define our own copy constructor only if **an object has pointers to dynamically allocated objects**, ie a **deep copy** of object is needed.
+We need to define our own copy constructor only if **an object has pointers to dynamically allocated objects**, in that case a **deep copy** of object is needed.

 The following example create dynamic memory for `name` -  a separate memory space is allocated for `name` and the pointer to that memory space is stored in `camera` object.
 When we copy `camera` to `webcam` object, the compiler creates a **shallow copy** of `camera` object and the pointer to the memory space of `name` is copied to `webcam` object as well.
 That means `webcam` object has a pointer to the same memory space as `camera` object.